hotmeshio/sdk-typescript/services/collator/README.md

 HotMesh engines and activities do **not** author SQL directly.
 They operate against a small set of **durable primitives** exposed by the store provider.

-Those primitives are implemented per backend (Postgres, Redis, etc.) and must guarantee the bundling rule.
+Those primitives are implemented per backend (Postgres) and must guarantee the bundling rule.

 **Principle:**